-Washington Post
+Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87

 In 1996, she authored a groundbreaking decision ordering the Virginia Military Institute to admit women, ending a 157-year tradition of all-male education at the state-funded school.

 While Virginia “serves the state’s sons, it makes no provision whatever for her daughters.
 That is not equal protection,” Justice Ginsburg wrote in United States v.
 Virginia.
-The 7 to 1 decision — her friend, Scalia, was the dissenter — was the capstone of the legal battle for gender equality, she said later.
+The 7-to-1 decision — her friend, Scalia, was the dissenter — was the capstone of the legal battle for gender equality, she said later.

 “I regard the VMI case as the culmination of the 1970s endeavor to open doors so that women could aspire and achieve without artificial constraints,” Justice Ginsburg said after the decision.